-Personally I use take a pick-and-mix approach to spread the risk with these sorts of alternative opportunities.
+Personally I have always taken a pick-and-mix approach to spread the risk with these sorts of alternative opportunities.

 For instance, I have used both RateSetter and Zopa, I’ve invested a little in mini-bonds and retail bonds, I have money with NS&I, and I have taken advantage of high interest rates and cashback offers with accounts like Santander 1-2-3 to boost my returns.

-When putting money into the riskier alternative options, I only invest a very low single-digit percentage of my net worth with any particular one.
+When putting money into the riskier alternative options, I only invest a low single-digit percentage of my net worth with any particular platform.
 Like this I aim to mitigate the risks of being hit by some sort of systemic or company failure.

-I’m not going to labour the point on risk further – most articles barely mention it when discussing peer-to-peer, and I’ve devoted half this piece to it.
+I’m not going to labour the point on risk further.
+Most peer-to-peer articles barely mention it, and I’ve devoted half this piece to it.
 Consider yourself warned, and read the company’s extensive material if you want to know more.